emnify/product-docs/docs/portal/organization/workspaces.md

 ### Partition of business units

-This helps facilitate requirements for supporting fundamental differences in:
+This helps facilitate requirements for supporting fundamental differences in the following:

 - IoT businesses
 - Services or product lines